agorf/feed2email/README.md

     0 * * * * cd ~/src/rss2email/ && MAILTO=agorfatagorfdotgr ~/.rbenv/versions/1.9.3-p327/bin/bundle exec ruby rss2email.rb

 **Note:** You need to have [rbenv][] and [Bundler][] installed for the above to work.
-Don't forget to adjust (1) the path to the script source, (2) your email, (3) the path to the Ruby binary!
+Make sure you adjust (1) the path to the script source, (2) your email, (3) the path to the Ruby binary!

 [rbenv]: https://github.com/sstephenson/rbenv